BucheApp/Arctic-Frontend/README.md

   Customers can preview products before purchasing them.

 ## Disclaimer
-This application and source code are provided under the MIT License.
-I take no reponsibility for any damage resulting from the use, modification, or distribution of this software.
+This application is provided under the MIT License.
+The developer shall not be held liable for any consequences arising from the use, modification, distribution, reproduction, or any other actions related to this application.
+Please use it with caution.